AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/items.md

     1. Provide a name and a description.
     1. Specify start and end dates.
 The item will only be considered by the decisioning engine within these dates.
     1. Set the **[!UICONTROL Priority]** of the decision item compared to others, if a profile qualifies for multiple items.
 A higher priority grants the item precedence over others.
+    1. The **Tags** field allows you to assign Adobe Experience Platform Unified Tags to your decision items.
+This allows you to easily classify them and improve search.
+[Learn how to work with tags](../start/search-filter-categorize.md#tags)

     ![](assets/item-attributes.png)